mukul09/WebApps/README.md

 # WebApps
-The repository contains all the web apps made using JavaScript and JQuery.
+The repository contains all the web apps made using HTML, CSS, and JavaScript.